LesleyLai/digital-garden/content/Concepts/coffee nap.md

 parent:
   - "[[napping|napping]]"
 ---
-Drink a small cup of coffee before nap and set timer to 25 min
+Drink a small cup of coffee before nap and set timer to 25 min.
+This prevent prolonged napping, which can reduce [[./adenosine|sleep pressure]] at night.